victorteokw/scaffold-kit-io/docs/command-api.md

 ---
-id: data-types
+id: command-api
-title: Data types
+title: Command API
 ---

 This is a link to [another document.](doc3.md)